ankane/strong_migrations/README.md

 - Increasing the length limit of a `varchar` column (or removing the limit)
 - Changing a `varchar` column to a `text` column
+- Changing a `text` column to a `varchar` column with no length limit
 - Increasing the precision of a `decimal` or `numeric` column
 - Making a `decimal` or `numeric` column unconstrained
 - Changing between `timestamp` and `timestamptz` columns when session time zone is UTC in Postgres 12+